Free backlink checkers are vital tools for bloggers. Keywords are an essential factor in helping your blog to rank on Google.

 2. Google Search Console

-With your Google Search Console (GSC) account, you can get almost all of the data you need.
+With your Google Search Console (GSC) account, you can get almost all the data you need.

 You have to dig around a bit to find your data, but you can export it to Excel or Google Sheets to analyze your links.

-The two bonuses are that you get a listing of your internal links, as well as your top anchor text links.
+The two bonuses are that you get a listing of your internal links and your top anchor text links.

-You should always check for 404 errors in your internal links.
-The best way is to use a free broken link checker.
+You should always check for 404 errors in your page links.
+The best way is to use a broken link checker.
 You can find many available online.

 Ahrefs has replaced its free backlink checker with a new free tool.

-The new Ahrefs Webmaster Tools includes all your backlinks, but now also a whole range of keyword tools.
+The new Ahrefs Webmaster Tools includes all your backlinks and a whole range of keyword tools.
 It also comes with a full site audit checker.